gruntwork-io/docs/docs/2.0/docs/patcher/concepts/grouping.md

-# Update Grouping & Patch Strategy
+# Update Grouping & Pull Request Strategy

 ## Overview
 When working with enterprise IaC repositories you'll often find that you tend to reuse modules many times across a single repository.
 This creates a scenario where when a dependent module releases a new version, you are prompted with updating your reference to that dependency many times.
 This is in contrast to the traditional dependency update scenario for application codebases in e.g. a Java or NodeJS codebase, where a single dependency update may result in a change in a single change in a gradle.build or package.json file.
 In those environments, a pull request to bump a version would likely be only a few lines of code, and the build with those updates would progress through CI to reach higher environments in sequence.
 In IaC, you often have those environments repeated within a codebase, and references to those dependencies in many places.
 Patcher thus has a choice - when a dependency releases a new version, how to divide the diff of applying those updates into pull requests.